Lokhillo/Sleep-Tracker/README.md

 3. Customizable : It can display different views in the same list.
 It can support list or grid layout and horizontal or vertical scrolling.

 4. Recycling : When the items are scrolled off the visible screen.
 It uses them to populate with new data.
-And, when an item changes, instead of re-drawing complete list, it just updates the single item.
+And, when an item changes, instead of re-drawing complete list, it just updates the changed items.

 ## Adapter ##
-The adapter takes the data (from list, room database,etc) and converts so that it can be handled by RecyclerView.
-It is based on adapter pattern, which converts one interface to work with another.
+The adapter takes the data (from list, room database, etc) and converts them, so that it can be handled by RecyclerView.
+It is based on Adapter Design Pattern, which converts one interface to work with another.
 An adapter for RecyclerView should have following methods:

 1. `getItemCount()` - The recycler view should know how many items are available, to decide how far to scroll, or deciding the size of scrollbar.

 2. `onBindViewHolder()` - It tells RecyclerView how to add the data to the views.